 River Plate Anglers - Rio Negro System

-Their system consists of deluxe, shallow draft, floating suites which combine daily mobility with the ability to bypass shallow water.
+Their system consists of deluxe, shallow draft, floating cabins which combine daily mobility with the ability to bypass shallow water and sandbars.
 This is the key to exceptional peacock bass fishing.
-Drawing only four inches of water, the floating suites navigate past shallow water natural barriers in comfort and style.
-Each 12’x15’ suite has air conditioning, 110 electricity, and a private bathroom with shower.
-Their staff of 14 and bi-lingual host offer personalized hands-on attention.
-Laundry service is included.
+Drawing only four inches of water, the floating cabins navigate past shallow water natural barriers in comfort and style.
+12’x15’ cabin air-conditioned cabins with 110 electricity, and a private bathroom with shower.
+Their staff of 14, and bilingual host offer personalized, hands-on attention.
+Free daily laundry service is available.
 Dinners feature fresh fish, beef or chicken with regional sides.
 Chilled wines, ice-cold beer, soft drinks, and Brazilian-style margaritas are included (limits explained in our information packet).
 Satellite phone calls are $5.00 per minute.
 Wi-Fi is $10.00 per minute, with a one-minute minimum charge.

 Eric Schoenborn's Recap:

-"River Plate Outfitters allows all styles of fishing at its camps including topwater, shallow lures, jigs, and flies.
+"River Plate Outfitters allows all fishing methods at its camps including topwater, shallow lures, jigs, and flies.
 Many people set their expectations based on shows they’ve watched and typically have

 high expectations for watching giant peacocks crash their topwater presentations.
 The truth is that while fishing topwater makes for good TV, strikes on topwater gear are often more difficult than other methods.

 When a topwater strike happens, it will make your jaw drop as the sound of a giant Peacock hitting the lure sounds something like a 55-gallon drum dropped off a ten-story building into the water where your lure used to be.